Abraham Maslow: Youth

 Born in 1908 and raised in Brooklyn, New York, Maslow was the oldest of seven children.
-His parents were first-generation Jewish immigrants from Kiev, then part of the Russian Empire (now Kyiv, Ukraine), who fled from Czarist persecution in the early 20th century.
+His parents were first-generation Jewish immigrants from Kyiv, then part of the Russian Empire (now Kyiv, Ukraine), who fled from Czarist persecution in the early 20th century.
 They had decided to live in New York City and in a multiethnic, working-class neighborhood.
 His parents were poor and not intellectually focused, but they valued education.
-He had various encounters with anti-Semitic gangs who would chase and throw rocks at him.
-Maslow and other young people with his background were struggling to overcome such acts of racism and ethnic prejudice in the attempt to establish an idealistic world based on widespread education and economic justice.
+He had various encounters with antisemitic gangs who would chase and throw rocks at him.
+Maslow and other young people with his background were struggling to overcome such acts of racism and ethnic prejudice in an attempt to establish an idealistic world based on widespread education and economic justice.